 Instructions

-- Preheat oven to 350 degrees
+- Preheat oven to 350°F

 - Reduce the heat to medium and add the diced carrots, celery, and onion.
-Cook for about ten minutes until the vegetables have softened.
+Cook them for about ten minutes until the vegetables have softened.
 Add the garlic and cook for another couple of minutes.

 - Stir in the tomato paste until all of the veggies are coated.
 Sprinkle in the flour and stir to coat all of the vegetables.
 Continue to cook the mixture for another few minutes.

 - Bring the sauce to a simmer over medium-high heat.
 You want the sauce to thicken and reduce, which will take at least 30 minutes or so.
-While the sauce is reducing periodically skim the surface to remove the fat.
+While the sauce is reducing, periodically skim the surface to remove the fat.

-- While the sauce is reducing, fill a large pot with water and bring it to a boil.
-Add the potatoes and boil them until they are fork tender (time may vary based on the size of your potato pieces.)
+- Fill a large pot with water and bring it to a boil.
+Add the potatoes and boil them until they are fork-tender (time may vary based on the size of your potato pieces.)

 - Serve the ragu on top of the parmesan mashed potatoes.
 Garnish with chopped parsley.